wacii/ec/short-fiction/index.md

 "The Fairest Flower"-- [_A Knight in the Silk Purse: The Ghosts of Taux_](http://www.amazon.com/Knight-Silk-Purse-Emerald-Serpent-ebook/dp/B00LO1MPRU/ref=sr_1_1?ie=UTF8&qid=1410389485&sr=8-1&keywords=A+Knight+in+the+silk+purse) (Art of the Genre, 2014)

 "Never a Moon So Bright"-- _Champions of Aetaltis_, Mechanical Muse (2015)

+"The Stygian Society"-- A short story included in a cooperative tower adventure game (APE Games, 2018)

+"The Tower Library"-- A short story included in an expansion to _The Stygian Society_ game (APE Games, 2018)

+"The Tower Laboratory"-- A short story included in an expansion to _The Stygian Society_ game (APE Games, 2018)

 ***